Looking for solutions to spongy brakes or a soft brake pedal?

 - Road salt

-This can result in a brake fluid leak, which leads to low hydraulic brake fluid.
+This can result in a brake fluid leak, which leads to low hydraulic fluid.
 This, in turn, can affect your pedal travel as it’ll require repeated pumping to generate the right amount of pressure.

 4. Brake Caliper Damage

-Braking relies on friction – which creates a great deal of heat.
+Braking relies on friction — which creates a great deal of heat.
 This heat can damage your car’s disc brake caliper over time.
+This brake component can also become corroded with rust if it catches moisture.

 Some common signs of caliper damage include: